 What To Do Next: If you’ve been eating food that can change the color of your urine, stop eating that particular food and see if your urine returns to its normal color.
 Color changes in urine due to food are temporary and harmless.5

 Certain medications such as some antibiotics or laxatives can also turn your urine red or brown.6 Supplements like B vitamins can also give urine a fluorescent yellow-green color.

 What To Do Next: Speak with your doctor to find out if any

 Bilirubin is a yellow waste product which is made when old or damaged red blood cells break down.
 This gives urine its pale yellow color and stool its darker brownish color.
 Bilirubin is usually transported to the liver where it combines with bile.
 Some liver diseases can affect the liver’s capacity to process bilirubin due to which more bilirubin can be excreted through urine, giving it a darker color.

 Here are some liver diseases that can cause dark urine:

 Hepatitis is inflammation of the liver.
 It is usually caused by viruses and can take the form of hepatitis A, hepatitis B, and hepatitis C. Symptoms can include a fever, poor appetite, vomiting, and pain in the abdomen.
 Generally, urine turns dark after 3 to 10 days.

 What To Do Next: Sometimes, hepatitis goes away on its own.
 It can also be treated with antiviral medications.
-Vaccinations are available for hepatitis A and hepatitis B. However, some cases may even require a liver transplant.7
+Vaccinations are available for hepatitis A and

 Primary biliary cholangitis or primary biliary cirrhosis is a disease where your immune system mistakenly attacks your bile ducts.
 This leads to bile building up in the liver which then damages it.